aalberti/articles/mental models/brains-blood-weight.en.md

 Simplifying your existing models to fit your new view is unlearning.
 It is necessary, it is a continuous process, and it feels good by decreasing your brains blood weight.

 Your mental models are often based on someone else's mental model, and you often refer to them using the same name, even though you might have a different understanding of the same concept.
-For example, my understanding of cynefin is different than [Dave Snowden's](https://www.youtube.com/watch?v=N7oz366X0-8) or [Liz Keogh's](https://lizkeogh.com/cynefin-for-everyone/).
+For example, my understanding of cynefin is probably different than [Dave Snowden's](https://www.youtube.com/watch?v=N7oz366X0-8) or [Liz Keogh's](https://lizkeogh.com/cynefin-for-everyone/).
 Still, we're using the same word.
 If you view your comprehension of a model as a simplistic one-dimensional value, you can consider that I understand a lot less of cynefin than Dave Snowden.
 You wouldn't take much risk.
 You can thus consider I'm on my way to understanding cynefin.
 During this process, I adapt my existing mental models to fit my new cynefin view of the world.